Fight Against Pregnancy Discrimination in Your Workplace

 Your employer might reduce your hours, thinking this is helping you, but it is discrimination.
 After announcing your pregnancy, your employer unexpectedly lays you off even though you were not in line for the layoff.

-Other examples include an employer making it uncomfortable for your to pump breastmilk at work or fire you for doing something that you already requested not to do because it could put you or your baby at physical risk.
+Other examples include an employer making it uncomfortable for you to pump breastmilk at work or firing you for doing something that you already requested not to do because it could put you or your baby at physical risk.

 Since pregnancy discrimination can also happen towards the partner who is not pregnant, you want to pay attention to more subtle acts.
 For example, your partner is pregnant, and you have health insurance at work that will cover the pregnancy, but your employer drops your insurance once they find out about the pregnancy.